threepointone/glamor/docs/migration.md

 - `glamor/styled` → `glamor-styled`
 - `glamor/utils` → `glamor-utils`

 The following diff shows the migration from `glamor/react` to `glamor-react`, but the step is similar for every other package, too.
+Note that  `glamor-react` re-exports `glamor` for convenience so you don't need to install `glamor` separately.

 ```diff
 {